emwjacobson/MCHoster/README.md

 GlusterFS docker volume plugin https://github.com/marcelo-ochoa/docker-volume-plugins/tree/master/glusterfs-volume-plugin

+Development should be done in a swarm consisting of **one** manager and any number of workers.
+All of the core services will be assigned to that manager.
+There are local directories that need to be mounted to make sure that files are updated inside of the containers.

 ### **NOTE: Below documentation refers to v1 of the project.
 It has not yet been updated to reflect the changes in version 2.**